 Anson Resources Ltd has three projects, located in Australia and the USA.

 The company’s flagship asset is located in the Paradox Basin, Grand County, Utah.
-The project consists of 291 placer claims covering 2,334 hectares – 89 claims in which Anson holds a 10% interest and is earning up to 70% in two phases with the option to then acquire the remaining interest; and 202 claims staked by Anson.
+The project consists of 1,317 placer claims covering 11,373 hectares – 89 claims in which Anson holds a 50% interest and can earn up to 70% in phase 2 of the program, with the option to then acquire the remaining interest; and 1,228 claims staked by Anson.
 During the 1960s, numerous oil wells were drilled in the region and encountered over-pressurised brines in a unit of the Pennsylvanian Paradox Formation named the Clastic Zone 31.
-Most wells were not analysed for lithium, but two holes within 1km of the south end of the claims (Robert’s Well and Long Canyon No.1) were tested for lithium.
+Most wells were not analysed for lithium, but two holes which the recently pegged claims surround (Robert’s Well and Long Canyon No.1) were tested for lithium.
 These tests showed a maximum lithium value of 1,700ppm and 500ppm Li respectively, noting that the higher lithium values were reported close to the Robert’s Rupture geological formation which runs through the Project claims.
 In addition, bromine, boron and iodine were found to be in high concentrations.
+Learn more about the Paradox Brine Project here.
 Learn more about the Paradox Brine Project here.

 The Ajana Graphite Project (100%-owned)